pul-khanna/Supervised-Machine-Learning-Project-1-Public/README.md

 # Coursera-Supervised-Machine-Learning-Project-1-Public

-This is a Coursera Project for the first 3rd course from IBM Machine Learning Course series -
+This is a Coursera Project for the 3rd course from IBM Machine Learning Course series -

 Supervised Machine Learning : Classification